akshay5995/powerbi-report-component/README.md

   }
 ```

-Use ‘report’ object returned to parent component for:
+Use ‘report’ object returned to parent component or from `useReport` for:

+Note: you wouldn't use `this` if you're using `report` from `useReport` hook.

 1. Change Report Mode to View or Edit: